-5 Dogs That Falls in Love With Strangers Too Easily, and 5 That Don’t Like Strangers at All
+5 Dogs That Love Strangers and 5 That Don’t

 Some dogs greet everyone warmly while others stay distant.